Protocols, Best Practices, Tips & Frequently Asked Questions

 Who is eligible to participate?

-Capital Region Musicfest accepts applications from Concert Bands, Orchestras, String Ensembles, Chamber Ensembles, World Music Ensembles, Jazz Ensembles and Jazz Combos.
+Capital Region Musicfest accepts applications from Concert Bands, Orchestras, String Ensembles, Chamber Ensembles, World Music Ensembles, Jazz Ensembles, Jazz Combos and Choral Ensembles.

 Where is the festival held?

-For 2020, the Concert Band Division of the festival will be held at Woodroffe High School, 2410 Georgina Drive in Ottawa - Nepean.
+For 2022, the Concert Band Division of the festival will be held at Earl of March SS, 4 The Parkway, Ottawa (Kanata).
+Map

-The Instrumental Jazz Division will be held at Longfields Davidson Heights Secondary School, 149 Berrigan Drive in Barrhaven.
+The Instrumental Jazz Division will be held at Longfields Davidson Heights Secondary School, 149 Berrigan Drive, Ottawa (Barrhaven).
+Map

 How do I choose repertoire?